 The LaSalle School Foundation welcomes donations to our Annual Appeal which supports the development of LaSalle’s therapeutic and academic programs and services.
 Please be aware of the various funds held by the Foundation and know that you can designate your Appeal contribution to the Annual Fund or one or more of the various other funds (explained below).
 LaSalle accepts cash, pledges, online and credit card donations.
 Disbursements from all Foundation Funds are authorized by the Executive Director.

-The Annual Fund is accessed to fund many opportunities to advance youth in their pursuit of reintegration in their families and communities through ongoing Community Connections.
-The Annual Fund also helps to subsidize the Capital Region Symposium on Adverse Child Experiences (ACEs), Trauma and Response which educates thousands of clinicians, educators and administrators in the best practices treating youth suffering from trauma who, as a result, are subject to behaviors leading to life-long health conditions.
+The Annual Fund is the pool of money most accessed to fund the many opportunities for a youth’s advancement and pursuit of reintegration in their families and communities.
+In addition, the Annual Fund also helps to subsidize the Capital Region Symposium on Adverse Child Experiences (ACEs), Trauma and Response which educates thousands of clinicians, educators and administrators in the best practices treating youth suffering from trauma who, as a result, are subject to behaviors leading to life-long health conditions.

 The Needy Boy Fund was created in 1999 by the Troy Savings Bank Charitable Foundation to allow former LaSalle youth to apply for college or vocational training assistance.